d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 ### Xavier Initialization

-Let's look at the scale distribution of the activations of the hidden units $h_{i}$ for some layer.
+Let us look at the scale distribution of the activations of the hidden units $h_{i}$ for some layer.
 They are given by

 $$h_{i} = \sum_{j=1}^{n_\mathrm{in}} W_{ij} x_j$$